asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 Descriptive Statistics is the part of Statistics in charge of representing, analysing and summarizing the information contained in the sample.

-After the sampling process, is the next step in every statistical study and usually consists of:
+After the sampling process, this is the next step in every statistical study and usually consists of:

-1. Classify, group and sort the data of the sample.
+1. To classify, group and sort the data of the sample.

-2. Tabulate and plot data according to their frequencies.
+2. To tabulate and plot data according to their frequencies.

-3. Calculate numerical measures that summarize the information contained in the sample (*sample statistics*).
+3. To calculate numerical measures that summarize the information contained in the sample (*sample statistics*).

 It has no inferential power $\Rightarrow$ *Do not generalize to the population!*

 Frequency distribution
 ----------------------

-The study of a statistical variable starts measuring the variable in the individuals of the sample and classifying the values.
+The study of a statistical variable starts by measuring the variable in the individuals of the sample and classifying the values.

 There are two ways of classifying data:

-**Non-grouping**: Sort values from lowest to highest value (if there is an order).
+**Non-grouping**: Sorting values from lowest to highest value (if there is an order).
 Used with qualitative variables and discrete variables with few   distinct values.

-**Grouping**: Group values in intervals (classes) and sort them from lowest to highest intervals.
+**Grouping**: Grouping values into intervals (classes) and sort them from lowest to highest intervals.
 Used with continuous variables and discrete   variables with many distinct values.

 ### Sample classification
 It consists in grouping the values that are the same and sorting them if there is an order among them.

 **Example**. $X=$Height

 <img class="img-center" src="img/descriptive/sample_classification.png" alt="Sample classification" width="400">

 ### Frequency count
 It consists in counting the number of times that every value appears in the sample.

 **Example**. $X=$Height